HeardLibrary/digital-scholarship/script/python/basics.md

 # Functions

-It is a good idea to break code into small chuncks.
+It is a good idea to break code into small chunks.
 If a script is too long or complicated, it's hard to tell how it works.
 A *function* is a way to break Python into reusable chuncks.

 A function is like a processing machine.
 You put stuff into it and different stuff comes out of it.
 Think of a latte-making machine.
 It might have three inputs: one for coffee beans, one for milk product, and one for water.
 You put those three things in and a latte comes out.
 The exact result will depend on what you put in.
 Put in decaf beans, fat-free milk, and water and you get a skinny decaf latte.
 Put in regular beans, soy milk, and water and you get a vegan regular latte.
 Put in regular beans, full cream milk, and no water and you get an error.